L9 – Application to Collect Rent a Tenant Owes

 Review the application and read the important information section to make sure you understand what you are filing.

-Hearings are typically scheduled 4-8 weeks after the application is filed.
-So it’s best not to wait too long before filing your application.
+Hearings take significant time to be scheduled after the application is filed so it’s best not to wait too long before filing your application.

 Conclusion